SAP/luigi/docs/navigation-configuration.md

 In the "First steps" example, you saw some basic navigation parameters:

 ### pathSegment
-This is the path in the browser URL.
+This is used to build the path in the browser URL.
 The main application path is built from values in the navigation path, joined with the **/** character.
-For example, if the value of this parameter is `home`, the path will be `yourwebsite.com/home`.
+For example, if the value of a node's **pathSegment** is `home`, the path for that node will be `yourwebsite.com/home`.
 You can override this setting by using one of the following instead of **pathSegment**:
 * **link** - define a specific internal path.
 Note that a valid path must always start from the **root node**.
 For example, if your root node is `home`, and you want to navigate to the `projects` directory:
 	- `link: '/home/projects'` is correct
 	- `link: '/projects'`is not correct, since `/projects` is not the root node